andrewhavens/mad_chatter/README.md

 ##TODO

- - Actually implement the server daemonization mentioned above
  - Add support for alternative web socket servers like Juggernaut, Socket.io, or Cramp and web-socket-js for better cross-browser support
  - Add tests!
+(I'm new to this, so I need help)

 ##Copyright